 The wedding will be in St. George’s Chapel in the grounds of Windsor Castle.
 Anyone can attend the daily 5pm Evensong there, and it is a beautiful experience.
 A couple of years ago, my husband was shown to his seat in the choir.
 It’s where Prince William sits during the Order of the Garter ceremony!
 His coat of arms was right there on the back of the seat (photos were not allowed inside).

 I might be in England when the new royal baby is born.
 When little Charlotte arrived, I happened to be near the hospital.
 The fence was decorated with pink pennants celebrating the birth, and I mingled with people who had camped outside for weeks in hopes of a royal sighting.

 Part of the reason I love England is that I have some British ancestry.
 As a child, I heard all about my ancestor Thomas Guy, who founded Guy’s Hospital in 1721.
 He had made a fortune from the slave trade, sold that business, and then made more money printing unauthorized Bibles.
 Years ago I made a pilgrimage to the huge hospital/medical school complex, only to learn that Thomas Guy never married and had no children.
 So he was not a direct ancestor!
 But he did divvy up his money among various nieces and nephews and such.
 The great diarist Samuel Pepys was one of the witnesses to his will.
-I was disappointed, but I still like being a distant relative of an illustrious British subject.
+I was disappointed, but I still like being a distant relative of a semi-famous British subject.